 Process of Finishing Shirasaya

-A shirasaya is a simple storage scabbard carved from a single piece of wood.
+A shirasaya (白鞘) is a simple storage scabbard carved from a single piece of wood.
 Most often is it made from Honoki (Japanese Bigleaf Magnolia).
-The first stages are similar for any type of saya (scabbard), but the shirasaya involves slightly different processes as the natural wood will be the final surface.
+The first stages are similar for any type of saya (scabbard), but the shirasaya involves slightly thicker wood and different finishing processes as the natural wood will be the final surface.

-A smooth antler tip is used as a burnisher to press strongly over the entire surface of the wood, a small area at a time.
-The finished shirasaya is given a thin layer of ibota wax and hand buffed with a cotton cloth.
+Depending on the wood, a smooth antler tip may occasionally be used as a burnisher to press strongly over the entire surface, a small area at a time.